 My body is anywhere from 55% to 78% water, depending on the day or my activity.
-For me to function properly I need to drink between one and seven liters of water per day to avoid dehydration and keep climbing or, for example, carry 80-pound loads to advance base camp.
-The precise amount of water a person needs depends on the level of activity, temperature, humidity, and other factors.
-However, many specialists advise that approximately 2 liters (eight 8-oz glasses) of water daily is appropriate for maintaining proper hydration in healthy adults.
-On remote expeditions, I always hope for 4 liters or more.
+To function properly I need to drink between one and seven liters of water per day to avoid dehydration and keep climbing or, for example, carry 80-pound loads to advance base camp.
+The precise amount of water a person needs depends on the level of activity, temperature, humidity and other factors.
+However, many specialists advise that approximately two liters (eight 8 oz. glasses) of water daily is appropriate for maintaining proper hydration in healthy adults.
+On remote expeditions, I always hope for four liters or more.

 On such expeditions, water is not easy to find.
 Sometimes, especially on the big climbs, there is no water source available at all.
 So naturally, I need to bring water with me—sometimes enough water for two weeks—hauled through harrowing conditions.
 This precious water absolutely must be in a container that’s lightweight and packable, and most importantly, super durable to handle the abuse it receives when slammed against the wall, or frozen and thawed, or other infractions caused by adventure.
 My life and my goals when climbing first ascents rely on my equipment.
 My equipment cannot fail.